-If database is selected as the data source for a widget then the object or objects shown are retrieved directly from the database with a query.
+If Database is selected as the data source for a widget then an object or objects shown are retrieved directly from the database with a query.
 This data source is also supported in offline applications in which case the data will come from the database on the mobile device.

-Use access rules whenever possible to limit data in data grids.
-This way you know that the objects will always be constrained by these rules (as opposed to constraints on a single data grid).
-The access rules will also be applied when executing microflows which saves you from repeating constraints.
+You can filter data shown with the help of database constraints.
+However, if you want to restrict data not for a single widget, but for several, you may want to apply access rules for entities instead of database constraints.
+This way you know that the objects will always be constrained by these rules .
+Access rules will also be applied when executing microflows which saves you from repeating constraints.

 |Never||No search bar or search button are ever shown.
 Effectively disables search.|

 |With button (initially open)||An end-user can open and close the search bar using the Search button; the search bar is initially open.|

 |With button (initially closed)||The user can open and close the search bar using the search button; the search bar is initially closed.|

 |Always||The search bar is always visible and cannot be close, nor is there a search button.|

 Default value: With button (initially closed)